 keyframeEffectscaused by this animation and aborts its playback.

-- Commits the end styling state of an animation to the element being animated, even after that animation has been removed.
-It will cause the end styling state to be written to the element being animated, in the form of properties inside a
+Commits the current styling state of an animation to the element being animated, even after that animation has been removed.
+It will cause the current styling state to be written to the element being animated, in the form of properties inside a

 Blinking and flashing animation can be problematic for people with cognitive concerns such as Attention Deficit Hyperactivity Disorder (ADHD).
 Additionally, certain kinds of motion can be a trigger for Vestibular disorders, epilepsy, and migraine, and Scotopic sensitivity.

 Consider providing a mechanism for pausing or disabling animation, as well as using the Reduced Motion Media Query (or equivalent user agent client hint

 Sec-CH-Prefers-Reduced-Motion) to create a complimentary experience for users who have expressed a preference for no animated experiences.